Top 3 IT infrastructure needs for small businesses

 With so much on your To-Do list to get your new business up and running, you might not consider an IT backup plan.Share this quote

 You’re going to need an IT-as-a-Solution plan.
 You may not have the expertise yourself, but many online solutions have extensive tools and templates that can get you started quickly and economically with a webpage on a cloud server.
 No upfront capital investment is required, just an affordable monthly expense.
 Get it started and let someone else manage it while you do what you love to do.

-Of course, it is cheaper to use a free email service like Gmail or Hotmail, but if perception of professionalism is high on your business model list, an email address reflecting your website should be considered as part of the package.
+Of course, it’s cheaper to use a free email service like Gmail or Hotmail, but if perception of professionalism is high on your business-model list, an email address reflecting your website should be considered as part of the package.